 Geddit is an online student response tool with an extra piece: Students can choose signal bars to reflect their level of confidence with any given question.
 As with similar tools, teachers set up classes and lessons; students can respond anonymously using a mobile device.
 Geddit's "Lessons" are intended to last just for one class period.
 Within a Lesson, teachers can add Topics (used as organizational guides or brief directions), as well as related questions or polls to elicit student responses.

-When students log in they'll get a notification when a lesson has commenced.
-At this point – and anytime during a lesson – students can indicate their perceived level of confidence using the "Geddit bars" tool.
-Students can also send short comments to the teacher (though teachers can’t write back), and can indicate that they'd like help by clicking a hand symbol.
+When students log in, they'll get a notification when a lesson has commenced.
+At this point and anytime during a lesson, students can indicate their perceived level of confidence using the "Geddit bars" tool.
+Students can also send short comments to the teacher (though teachers can't write back), indicating that they'd like help by clicking a hand symbol.
 Students do get immediate feedback on the multiple choice questions, and -- after a lesson is over -- can view completed lessons as an opportunity to reflect and review.

 The formatting could cause friction with a few of the features, particularly in the post-lesson views.
 For example, the Geddit signal bars don't show question titles, so coordinating confidence levels with questions could be a challenge for kids.
 For teachers, the process of creating topics and defining them clearly could be better supported.
 Nevertheless, in the overall experience, Geddit's got it where it counts; it's a solid way to encourage higher-level thinking and learning.